IAP Validation

 LionSDK package installed.

-Selecting desired Validator in Lion Settings.
+Selecting the desired Validator in Lion Settings.

 Validators